For macOS Sonoma

 From personal experience, I have found that one of the most effective ways to learn a new screenreader is to read documentation with another more familiar one.
-For example, you could start reading this guide on iOS, Android or Windows, gradually try various things on the Mac, and finally, see how you do relying on VoiceOver in addition to or in place of your other screenreader.
+For example, you could start reading this guide on iOS, Android or Windows, gradually try various things on macOS, and finally, see how you do relying on VoiceOver in macOS in addition to or in place of your other screenreader.

 The Mac refers to Apple’s line of personal computers.
 Mac laptops range from the low-end MacBook Air to the high-end MacBook Pro.
 Mac desktops include the Mac Mini, iMac, Mac Studio, and Mac Pro.

 For both laptops and desktops, specific product families are differentiated by features, performance, and price.
 For information and buying advice on Mac models at any given time, check out the MacRumors Buyer’s guide.

 MacOS is the operating system that runs on all Macs.
 It was previously known as OS X, and mac OS X before that.
 Its major versions, released annually, are named after California landmarks, like Catalina or Mojave.

 The Apple keyboard